10 Fixes For Doctor Who's Future

 BBC Studios

-The Disney era purported to be a jumping-on point for Doctor Who.
-However, in reality it was anything but.
+The Disney era claimed to be a jumping-on point for Doctor Who.
+In reality, it was anything but.

-For starters, it began by bringing back the Doctor and companion from fifteen years ago.
-As a one-off for the show’s sixtieth anniversary, there was some logic to this.
+Lest we forget that this era began by bringing back a Doctor and companion from fifteen years ago!
+As a one-off for the show’s 60th anniversary, there was some logic to this.
 But the callbacks continued throughout the Fifteenth Doctor’s era, which relied heavily on obscure characters and villains from Doctor Who’s past.

 Take the returns of Sutekh and Omega, whose significance was lost on new viewers, and whose controversial redesigns alienated existing fans.
-And lest we forget the endless flashbacks, from the Doctor and Ruby literally rewatching Pyramids of Mars in Empire of Death to the constant Doctor clip-shows in Season 2.
+And lest we forget the endless flashbacks, from the Doctor and Ruby literally rewatching Pyramids of Mars, to the constant Doctor clip-shows in Season 2.

 In this post: